adamsanghera/go-websub/pkg/subscribe/README.md

   - MUST use the secret to verify the signature in the content delivery request
 - request that a subscription be deactivated with an unsubscribe mechanism

-This package implements the above requirements with the Client struct.
+This package implements the above requirements with the server struct.

 ## Lifecycle

-The client has three stages in its life cycle.
+The server has three stages in its life cycle.

 1. Birth
    - All data structures are initialized